djiboshin/pckit/README.md

         print(results)
         # >>> [4, 9]
 ```
+Workers number can be controlled by `workers_num` argument.

 ### MPI
 You can easily run scripts on the cluster with [mpi4py](https://github.com/mpi4py/mpi4py) implementation on MPI (See [mpi4py installation docs](https://mpi4py.readthedocs.io/en/stable/install.html)).
-Simply change `MultiprocessingWorker` to `MPIWorker` in the previous example and start the script with MPI `mpiexec -np 3 python -m mpi4py your_script.py`
+Simply change `MultiprocessingWorker` to `MPIWorker` in the previous example and start the script with MPI `mpiexec -np <n> python -m mpi4py your_script.py`, where `<n>` is a number of workers.

 ```python
 worker = pckit.MPIWorker(model)
 ```
+By default, zero rank process is also used as a worker.
+It can be controlled by `zero_rank_usage` argument of `get_solver` function.

-Moreover, a multiprocessing solver can be started inside an MPI solver.
+[//]: # (Moreover, a multiprocessing solver can be started inside an MPI solver.)

 ### Single thread
 Single threaded execution is also available with `Worker`